Ransomware 101 – 4 Ways To Prevent An Attack On Your Business

 If you have not noticed, ransomware is no longer an occasional customer-oriented threat.
 Successful ransomware attacks have been occupying our news headlines at a growing rate and affecting companies of various sizes.
 Cybercriminals are only going to continue getting more calculated in their approach.

 Take the Colonial Pipeline as an example.
 The Colonial Pipeline is the most extensive refined oil pipeline system in the United States.
-In May of this year, they had to pay roughly $5 million in ransom to hackers infiltrating their network and holding their data hostage.
+In May 2021, they had to pay roughly $5 million in ransom to hackers infiltrating their network and holding their data hostage.
 The truth of the matter is that no one is safe from a ransomware attack.

-At LDI, our Managed IT team works with our clients to make sure they have a secure network that’s protected from ransomware attacks.
+At LDI Connect, our Managed IT team works with our clients to make sure they have a secure network that’s protected from ransomware attacks.
 We’ve seen common gaps in security postures across dozens of companies we’ve worked with, which is what we’ll dive into in this article.

 This article will cover what ransomware is and how it works.
 We will then take a deeper look at four significant ways your company can prevent a ransomware attack.
 After reading this article, you will understand what ransomware is and how to avoid an attack best should one ever occur.